alexqfredrickson/lydia/README.md

 # lydia

-**lydia** is suggest that you clean up your .mp3 folder.
+**lydia** provides suggestions about how you should clean up your .mp3 folder.
 More specifically, **lydia** is a highly-opinionated Python 3 utility that uses a combination of regex and [eyed3](http://eyed3.nicfit.net/) in order to help tidy things up.

 ### things lydia likes